Why Is There Oil in My VVT Solenoid Connector? Causes & Solutions

 Illumination of the check engine light

-Modern cars use a computer called the ECU that helps regulate the engine’s components.
-Therefore, if the ECU detects a fault in the VVT solenoid, it sends a warning to your dashboard through the check engine light.
+Modern cars use an ECU, a computer that helps regulate the engine’s components.
+Therefore, if the ECU detects a fault in the VVT solenoid, it illuminates the check engine light on your dashboard.

-However, while the illumination of the check engine light might be one of the failing VVT oil control valve symptoms, it could also mean something else.
+However, while the illumination of the check engine light might be one of the symptoms of a failing VVT oil control valve, it could also mean something else.
 This is true because the ECU controls many other components and can trigger the CEL for different reasons.

 So your best bet will be to diagnose with a scan tool.
-A failing component will always store a fault code which will appear on the scanner during diagnosis.
-All you need is to understand these fault codes; specific codes point to a failing component.
+A failing component will always store a fault code, which will appear on the scanner during diagnosis.
+All you need to do is understand these fault codes; specific codes point to a failing component.

 Poor fuel economy